 From the same location I also took photos of the stop sign and porta-potty with a Canon 7D Mark II camera with a Canon EF 100-400mm Mark II lens.
 For some photos I also used a Canon 1.4X Mark III teleconverter.

 This is the view of the stop sign over the top of my tripod mounted iPhone and 12X telephoto lens.
 (I deliberately blurred the face of the young man who sat there through most of my test shoot.)
-To give you a sense of the angle of view, this photo was taken at a focal length of 47mm.
+To give you a sense of the angle of view, this photo was taken at a focal length of 47mm which is a normal focal length that approximates a naked eye view.

 I took a number of photos, tweaking the manual focus ring on the lens to get the best possible image.
 The iPhone would fight with the lens to try to get the image in focus.
-I could see the image jump back and forth on the phone’s screen.
+I could see the image jump back and forth on the iPhone’s screen as it tried to focus.
 The iPhone can’t focus the image unless you manually focus the telephoto lens first.
 This was a pain to do.
 Every time I would turn the stiff manual focus ring on the lens, the lens would twist out of alignment with the built in iPhone lens.
-To keep it from doing that I would have to grip the back of the lens with one hand and turn the focus ring with the other hand.
-Even doling that, the lens would still slip a bit and I would have to re-align the telephoto lens over the built in iPhone lens.
+To keep it from doing that I would have to grip the back of the lens and spring clip with one hand and turn the focus ring with the other hand.
+Even doing that, the lens would still slip a bit and I would have to re-align the telephoto lens over the built in iPhone lens.

 From a practical point of view, this means this lens is worthless for tracking a moving subject like a flying eagle.
 You can’t possibly hold this lens with two hands and manually focus on a flying bird.
-The flying eagle photo in the ad for this lens is totally bogus.
-As a side note, the same goes for the sports photos that accompany the ad/articles for this lens.
+So the flying eagle photo above in the ad for this lens is totally bogus.
+As a side note, the same goes for the sports photos that accompany some of the ads/articles for this lens.
 Totally misleading.
 The sport photos in the ad/articles were actually taken by professional photographers with professional DSLR gear.
-I know because I tracked them down.
+I know because I tracked the photographers down and asked them.

 This is the best photo I created with the 12X telephoto lens.
 As you can see, even at a distance of 50 yards this isn’t anywhere near the magnification that you see in the photos in the ads/articles.